 We explored different information architecture, naming, navigation patterns, and iconography when designing the new utility bar.
 At first, we used terminology like “Assets,” “Manage,” or “Library” in our early design prototypes to refer to what would later become “Catalog.”

-The Catalog home page was designed as a powerhouse of numerous new features, each triggering a flow or navigating to dedicated nested pages:
+The Catalog home page was designed as a powerhouse of new features, each triggering a flow or navigating to dedicated nested pages:

 → Quick Access section to dedicated pages: Collections, Uploads, Downloads